adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		})();
 	}

-If the browser lacks `Object.create`, the fallback is a slightly more complex/older implementation, which many browsers support.
-It is important to note, there is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.
+If the browser lacks `Object.create`, the fallback is a slightly more complex (and older) implementation, which many more browsers support.
+Also take note that, there is no need to recreate the entire standard.
+So in context of the problem this works, and works *reliably*.

 ### 3.3 Creating a new object

 What if you wanted to create an object?
 This question is surprisingly more involved than it first appears.
-There are lots of options at our disposal.
+There are a lot of options at our disposal.

 	// this creates you a new object var myObj = {};